kuldeepyadavky/pwa/README.md

 - **Caching**: Caching essential files to make the PWA available offline.
 - **Fetch Handling**: Intercepting network requests to serve cached content when offline.

-### Push Notifications
+### Notifications
 In `notifications.js`:
-- Requests the user's permission for push notifications.
+- Requests the user's permission for notifications.
 - If granted, simulates a notification after a 3-second delay.

 ### Manifest File